00Amit0/Ritual_Buddy/README.md

-# 🕉️ Pandit Booking Platform — FastAPI Backend
+# 🕉️ Ritual Buddy — FastAPI Backend

 A production-ready, microservices-based FastAPI backend for the Pandit Booking Platform.